nixworks/public/news/2014/05/31/index.md

 ##### Taliban
 ### [Taliban insurgents from Afghanistan attack a Pakistani border post in the Bajur tribal area, resulting in the deaths of 14 militants and one soldier. ](/news/2014/05/31/taliban-insurgents-from-afghanistan-attack-a-pakistani-border-post-in-the-bajur-tribal-area-resulting-in-the-deaths-of-14-militants-and-one.md)
-_Context: Bajaur, Federally Administered Tribal Areas, Taliban_
+_Context: Taliban, Federally Administered Tribal Areas, Bajaur_

 ##### War in Afghanistan (2001-present)
 ### [Sergeant Bowe Bergdahl, previously the only United States military prisoner held captive in Afghanistan, is released in exchange for five Taliban prisoners held at Guantanamo Bay. ](/news/2014/05/31/sergeant-bowe-bergdahl-previously-the-only-united-states-military-prisoner-held-captive-in-afghanistan-is-released-in-exchange-for-five-ta.md)
-_Context: Bowe Bergdahl, Afghanistan, Guantanamo Bay, United States military, five Taliban prisoners, War in Afghanistan (2001-present)_
+_Context: Guantanamo Bay, United States military, Bowe Bergdahl, War in Afghanistan (2001-present), Afghanistan, five Taliban prisoners_

 ##### Turkish police
 ### [Turkish police fire tear gas at hundreds of protestors in Istanbul and Ankara as protestors mark the anniversary of the start of the ongoing protests. ](/news/2014/05/31/turkish-police-fire-tear-gas-at-hundreds-of-protestors-in-istanbul-and-ankara-as-protestors-mark-the-anniversary-of-the-start-of-the-ongoing.md)
-_Context: Ankara, Turkish police, tear gas, Istanbul, ongoing protests_
+_Context: Turkish police, tear gas, Istanbul, ongoing protests, Ankara_

 ##### Psy
 ### [Psy's "Gangnam Style" becomes the first video to reach 2 billion views on YouTube. ](/news/2014/05/31/psy-s-gangnam-style-becomes-the-first-video-to-reach-2-billion-views-on-youtube.md)